Best Axolotl Tank: Top Picks and Complete Setup Guide for 2026

 Frequently Asked Questions

 Do I need a heater in my axolotl tank?
-No. Axolotls are cold-water animals and do not need a heater.
+No. Axolotls are cold-water animals and don’t need a heater.
 In fact, adding one raises water temperature above the safe range and causes real harm.
 You may instead need a water chiller or cooling fan to keep temperatures down during warmer months.

 Is it legal to own an axolotl where I live?
 Laws vary significantly by location.
 Axolotls are restricted or prohibited outright in several US states and in other countries.
 Before purchasing, check our guide on whether it is legal to own an axolotl and our article on why axolotls are illegal in some places for detailed information.